Life Scope G9 (CSM-1901) Patient Monitor and Measurement Data Network from NIHON KOHDEN

 Life Scope J bedside monitor appears to be a modular monitor in this brochure image

-In above brochure image, Life Scope J (on the right) is shown using 12 yellow multi-parameter sockets, which is an impossible configuration.
-There is obvious intention to hide the fact only four multi-parameter sockets can be added using an external box, because this will expose the solution is analog, not digital.
+In above brochure image, Life Scope J (on the right) is shown using 12 yellow MULTI sockets was an impossible configuration; there was obvious intention to hide the fact only four MULTI sockets can be added using an external box.

 This is a fake configuration, since AY-920PA Input Unit can only make use of one AA-910P expansion unit